-Things You Should Know About Being a Rent Guarantor
+Read This Before Being a Rent Guarantor

-You’ve just been asked by a desperate son, daughter or friend to act as guarantor for the rent on their new apartment.
+Your desperate son, daughter, or friend has just asked you to act as guarantor for the rent on their new apartment.
 You’re their last hope, the only person who can save them from homelessness.
 But you’re not exactly sure what is expected of a guarantor, or what it even is.
 It sounds risky and potentially expensive.

 A guarantor for rent on a residential tenancy is somebody who acts as surety by legally agreeing to take over the financial obligations of the lease in the event that the tenant defaults.
 This often means that a guarantor is liable for any rent or property damage that the leaseholder has failed to cover.
 A letting agreement like this provides a form of insurance for the landlord that covers his losses if the tenant refuses to cough up the rent or simply vanishes into thin air.

-Being a rent guarantor is high risk – low reward.
+Being a rent guarantor is high risk, low reward.
 Worst-case scenario: you get saddled with someone else’s debt.
 Best case scenario: the tenant you are sponsoring pays all the rent, in a timely manner, and lavishes you in eternal gratitude.

 There are a number of reasons why a landlord or letting agency might ask the potential tenant for a guarantor…

 - They’re a student or a young person with no credit history.

 - They’re the unfortunate owner of a poor credit score due to previous defaults, court orders, or bankruptcy.